Describe A Time When You Forgot Something Important: IELTS Speaking Cue Card

 How did you feel when you realized you lost your gold chain?

-What steps did you take to try to find your lost chain?
+What steps did you take to find your lost gold chain?

-What did you learn from this experience about keeping important items safe?
+What did you learn from this experience about keeping track of important items?

 Band 6-7